CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 ## Task 4: Data encryption and sovereignty

 In this task, you will create your own encryption key to protect the data in your storage account using a **customer-managed key**.
 When you specify a customer-managed key, that key is used to protect and control access to the key that encrypts your data.
 Customer-managed keys offer greater flexibility to manage access controls.

-**Data sovereignty** is a corporate or government standard that makes your data to reside within a certain country usually within the country where your corporation resides.
+**Data encryption** is the method of translating data into another form or code so that access to the data is limited to only those with the correct decryption key (or password). **Data sovereignty** is a corporate or government standard that makes your data to reside within a certain country usually within the country where your corporation resides.
 In this task we will be using azure policy to implement the data sovereignty.

 **Data encryption**